dlt-hub/dlt/docs/website/docs/walkthroughs/deploy-a-pipeline/deploy-with-github-actions.md

 The GitHub cron scheduler has fidelity of ~30 minutes.
 You cannot expect that your job will be run at the exact the intervals or times you specify.

-- The minimum official supported interval is 5 minutes
+- The minimum official supported interval is 5 minutes.
-- If you set it to 5 minutes, you can expect intervals between 5 and 30 minutes
+- If you set it to 5 minutes, you can expect intervals between 5 and 30 minutes.
-- From practical experience, any intervals above 30 minutes work on average as expected
+- From practical experience, any intervals above 30 minutes work on average as expected.